Tax for taxi drivers explained – the in-depth guide

 Source: Money Advice Service

-If you’re based in Scotland, different rules apply: find out more about income tax in Scotland here.
+Please note that different rules apply if you’re based in Scotland.
+Find out more about income tax in Scotland here.

-You must also meet the legal obligations for drivers, such as ensuring that you have the correct licence.
+Taxi drivers must also meet the legal obligations for drivers, such as ensuring you have the correct license, and should also check the private hire vehicle/taxi licence guidelines for their local area.

 - Vehicle type